AspirinCode/MD-analysis-tools-scripts/pdbtools/readme.md

 ATOM  42657  H16 CBD H1001     107.154  94.614  87.474  1.00  0.00      HETD
 ATOM  42658  H17 CBD H1001     107.888  96.011  88.339  1.00  0.00      HETD
 ```
+Another problem accosiated with PDBs from CHARMM-format DCD files is the 'HSD' residue name.
+Use `sed -e 's/HSD/HIS/g' output.pdb` to change the residue names to 'HIS'.